Last Updated for: Istio 1.25.

 • JWT Request Authentication: 🛑 Avoid if possible 🛑

-While these features have pretty compelling use case, they come with quite a bit of risk and runtime dependencies that are not fully understood or documented.
-Where possible, I would avoid these features, or adopt cautiously.
+While this features have pretty compelling use case, it comes with quite a bit of risk and runtime dependencies that are not fully understood or documented.
+Where possible, I would avoid this features, or adopt cautiously.

 Extensibility